MikroElektronika/mikrosdk_click_v2/clicks/expand17/README.md

 err_t expand17_get_input_state ( expand17_t *ctx, uint8_t *input_state );
 ```

-## Example Description

-> This example demonstrates the use of Expand 17 Click board by setting and reading the ports state.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and performs the Click default configuration which sets